texfaq/texfaq.github.io/FAQ-useMF.md

 date: 2014-06-10
 ---

-# Getting MetaFont to do what you want

 MetaFont allows you to create your own fonts, and most TeX users will never need to use it&nbsp;&mdash; modern (La)TeX systems contain rather few MetaFont fonts of any significance, and when MetaFont output is